scalate/scalate/webgen/src/documentation/scalate-user-guide.md

 {pygmentize}

-## Capturing output

-Sometimes you may wish to capture the result of rendering a block of template, assign it to a variable and then pass it as an argument to some method.
-For this the *capture* method can be used.

-For example

-{pygmentize:: jsp}
-<% val foo = capture { %>
-  hello there ${user.name} how are you?
-<%}%>
-...
-${foo}
-...
-${foo}
-{pygmentize}

-We capture the block which generates a greeting, assign it to the _foo_ variable which we can then render or pass into methods etc.

 ## Layouts

 Its quite common to want to style all pages in a similar way; such as adding a header and footer, a common navigation bar or including a common set of CSS stylesheets.